-Secondly, we have been placed 21st in the Inclusive UK Employers Awards.
+Secondly, we have been placed 12th in the Inclusive UK Employers Awards.
 This is a prestigious award scheme that rewards organisations for harnessing a diverse workforce and excelling in equality and inclusion across all strands of diversity.
-We are the third of only 4 police forces listed in the top 50.
+We are now the top Police force in the country within the top 50.

 Awarded ‘Police Force of the Year’ for 2018 by the National Black Police Association

 Thirdly, the ‘Police Force of the Year’ and ‘Excellence in Race Equality Leadership’ awards were presented to our former Deputy Chief Constable, Sunita Gamblin, by the National Black Police Association at its 2018 conference.
 These recognise the work we are doing on equality, diversity and inclusion across the force.